-The basic charge was 5.75% of General Annual Grant (GAG) funding for all schools within the trust, which in total was £1,237k.
-There were also additional specific charges for clerking, finance and media services totalling £274k.
-A one-off specific transfer was also made to central by St Botolph's Church of England Primary School in the year of £145k.
+The basic charge was either 5.75% or 6.25% of General Annual Grant (GAG) funding for all schools within the trust, which in total was $\pounds 1,535k$.
+There were also additional specific charges for clerking, finance and media services totalling $\pounds 293k$.
+A one-off specific transfer was also made to central by St Botolph's Church of England Primary School and Stone St Mary's Church of England primary School in the year totalling $\pounds 204k$.